 Waterfall – 2/3 miles, and the city’s newest trail.
-Unpaved, it runs along an un-named tributary of Roark Creek.
+Unpaved, it runs along an unnamed tributary of Roark Creek.
 Features include two creek crossings, beautiful rock formations, a waterfall, and a dense tree canopy.

 Chinquapin Trail at Table Rock State Park – 1.5 miles of natural surface trail with access to several areas of park services.
 It shares a section with Table Rock Lakeshore Trail.

-Drury-Mincy Conservation Area – features 1.5 miles of difficult-level hiking on Bear Creek Trail, and Thurman’s Sink, a .30 mile trail with moderate difficulty.
-Less than 10 miles from Branson.
+Drury-Mincy Conservation Area – features 1.5 miles of difficult-level hiking on Bear Creek Trail and Thurman’s Sink, a .30-mile trail with moderate difficulty, less than 10 miles from Branson.

 Shepherd of the Hills Fish Hatchery Trails include:

 Table Rock Lakeshore Trail – 2.25 miles along the shore of Table Rock Lake from the State Park to Dewey Short Visitor Center.
 It’s a paved, relatively flat trail popular with walkers and wheelchair users.
-A section of the trail is shared with Chinquapin Trail.
+A section of the course is shared with Chinquapin Trail.

 Just a single call will give you free, personal service from a local Branson expert who will maximize discounts as well as arrange a worry-free vacation.